 Sales Tax Helper has over five decades of cumulative experience in assisting taxpayers who need to litigate their tax matters to get just results.
 Our firm focuses on the tough situations, the times when hard-hitting actions are needed to take a negative situation and get the very best out of it.
 Additionally, we work with CPAs and tax consultants whose clients need aggressive legal help when dealing with the Texas Comptroller or other tax authorities.

-If you’ve been assessed by the Texas Comptroller, schedule a free 30-minute sales tax assessment review with our sales tax experts.
-Whether you hire our firm or not, we offer a thorough and honest evaluation for free so you can decide how to proceed with knowledge and confidence.
+If you’ve been assessed by the Texas Comptroller, schedule a sales tax assessment review with our sales tax experts.
+Whether you hire our firm or not, we offer a thorough and honest evaluation so you can decide how to proceed with knowledge and confidence.

 Suggested Reading: 5 Sales Tax Audit Defense Tips for Businesses